 Yellow Breeches water temperatures remain fairly consistent throughout the year due cold feeder streams that enter the creek year-round.

-Spring: Temperatures range from the high 40s to the mid 60s with the appropriate sun.
-Sunlight can last, on the longest days, from 6AM to 8PM (10-12 hours).
+Spring: Temperatures range from the high 40s F to the mid 60s with the appropriate sun.
+Sunlight can last, on the longest days, from 6:00 A.M. to 8:00 P.M.
+(10-12 hours).
 There's an average chance of rain on any given spring day.
 This is widely considered the best time to fish the Yellow Breeches because of the numerous hatches.

 Summer: Temperatures range from the low 70s to on the hottest days to the high 90s (usually beginning in July and lasting through the end of August).
 The end of August is a preferred season for fly-fishing due to a white fly hatch.